openmrs/openmrs-module-reporting/README.md

   6. Manage Cohort Definitions
   7. Manage Report Designs

-You also need to grant View privileges related to the base objects your reporting definitions use.
+You also need to grant view privileges related to the base objects your reporting definitions use.
 For example you need "View Programs" to create and use an "In Program" Cohort Query

 Report Types